 An issuer that operates in the retail industry may disclose financial results for "same-store sales" each reporting period.
-Where same-store sales, a component of overall sales, is calculated in accordance with the accounting policies used to prepare the sales line item presented in the primary financial statements, it would not meet the definition of a non-GAAP financial measure.
-However, since in this example "same-store sales" is used by the issuer to report sales performance from period to period, it would meet the definition of a supplementary financial measure.
+When same-store sales, a component of overall sales, is calculated in accordance with the accounting policies used to prepare the sales line item presented in the primary financial statements, it would not meet the definition of a non-GAAP financial measure.
+However, since in this example "same-store sales" is used by the issuer to depict financial performance by reporting sales performance from period to period, it would meet the definition of a supplementary financial measure.